top of page

 Best Friends Animal Society Questions to screen applicants

 You want to be sure you are protecting yourself from liability and providing formal documentation that ownership has been transferred.
-I am not able to advise on this process, but the links below and self-supported rehoming platforms can provide additional information on the transfer of ownership agreement.
+I am not able to advise on this process, but the links below and self-service rehoming platforms can provide additional information on the transfer-of-ownership agreement.
+For additional information, please seek legal advice in your home state.

 Other suggestions....